spuriousdata/logrok/README.rst

 LoGrok
 ######

-LoGrok reads and parses arbitrary log files and allows you to run queries against their data.
+LoGrok reads and parses log files of arbitrary format and allows you to run queries against their data.
 LoGrok can parse standard Apache LogFormat strings to describe the format of the logdata and it can process mutliple logs at one time.
 LoGrok uses python's multiprocessing package to take full advantage of all of your CPUs ensuring the fastest parse and query time possible.